gvwilson/thirdbit/_posts/2018/2018-05-30-late-nights-thoughts.md

       You've all heard both of my jokes, and many of you tell my stories better than I do—or at least, more factually.
-      I could talk about the history of Software Carpentry, and how we got to where we are today...
+      I could talk about the history of Software Carpentry, and how we got to where we are today…
     </p>
   </blockquote>
 </div>